Cooperation with Arab Donors (CAD)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2009 to 2018
+Overall term: 2009 to 2021

-In Yemen, the programme cooperates with the Arab Gulf Program for Development (AGFUND), a multilateral organisation based in Saudi Arabia.
-The current Promoting Women’s Financial Inclusion Project focuses on teaching financial skills and developing needs-oriented financial products for women.In Jordan, cooperation has been set up between the regional programme, the OPEC Fund for International Development and the Jordan River Foundation.
-The Madrasati Project was launched in response to the flow of refugees from Syria and the challenges this has posed for Jordan.
-Its aim is to improve the learning environment and quality of teaching in schools with a high percentage of Syrian refugee children and facilitate the integration of refugees into host communities.
+In previous phases, CAD and the OPEC Fund for International Development in Jordan cooperated in different projects with the local institutions MADRASATI Initiative and the Jordan River Foundation.
+The Safe and Creative School Spaces in Jordan Project was launched in response to the influx of refugees from Syria and the challenges Jordan faced as a result.
+The objective was to improve the learning environment and the quality of teaching in schools with a high proportion of Syrian refugee children, and to facilitate the integration of refugees into the host communities.

 The project also has a multi-year partnership with the multilateral donor Arab Gulf Programme for Development (AGFUND).
 Three projects for the financial inclusion of women in Yemen (each co-financed) were carried out by the non-governmental organisation Center of Arab Women for Training and Research (CAWTAR) based in Tunis.
 A Memorandum of Understanding concluded with the Islamic Development Bank (IsDB) in May 2017 and will be renewed in 2020.
 Other partners from the previous phases are the Abu Dhabi Fund for Development (ADFD), the Arab Monetary Fund (AMF), the Saudi Fund for Development (SFD) and Silatech.